 Cooking with diabetes

-The myth that people with diabetes should not eat any sugar still persists, but people with diabetes can eat sugar, but sugar should be limited as part of a healthy diet, good blood glucose control can still be achieved when sugar and sugar containing foods are eaten.
+The myth that people with diabetes should not eat any sugar still persists.
+However, people with diabetes can eat sugar, but this should be limited as part of a healthy diet.
+Good blood glucose control can still be achieved when sugar and sugar-containing foods are eaten.

 Dietary management of diabetes depends more on eating regularly and including starchy carbohydrate foods like pasta at meals, and including more fruit, vegetables and pulses in your diet.
 The main thing to consider is the overall balance of your diet – with the emphasis on long-term health and weight control.